 Adolph Bruhn migrated to Australia from Germany in 1884, at the age of 29.
 He arrived in Adelaide where he lived for 10 months before moving to Victoria, where he settled, established his business, married and had five children.

 - Steel cutter for spindle moulder.
-The cutting edge is shaped to cut rounds.
+Cutter has two cutting edges: one with a half round nose edge, the other shaped to cut elaborate mouldings.

 |Tagged with:||german communities, german immigration, woodturning industry, tools|

 |Themes this item is part of:||Bruhn Collection, Working Life & Trades Collection|

 |Place & Date Used:||Adolph Bruhn & Son, South Melbourne, Victoria, Australia, circa 1970-1990|